mnthnx64/image-transceiver/README.md

 # Color PixelRL - ASU Course Project
 This repo contains the angular code used to host the interactive website for our ASU course project.
+View the demo [here](https://mnthnx64.github.io/image-transceiver/)

 ## Interact with the trained model by uploading your own images!
 Workflow of the current version: